haakonnessjoen/iecstruct/README.md

 iecstruct
 =========

-A NodeJS library for parsing and saving IEC 61131-3 structs and types.
+A NodeJS library for parsing and saving IEC 61131-3 structs and types from/to binary buffers.

 Support for types
 -----------------